play2lead/docker_vmware_host/README.md

 # Usage
 To start initial provisioning use:
 `vagrant up`
 Then you need to point local docker to this docker host.
-Vagrant will alias vm IP to `docker.local` automatically, however it doesn't work all the time.
+Vagrant will alias vm IP to `docker.dev` automatically, however it doesn't work all the time.

 To check do
 ```
-ping docker.local
+ping docker.dev
 ```
 If alias worked you get the ip address.

 Otherwise you need to get the ip via the following command
 ```